outde-xyz/website/content/Discussions/2020-01-08_graf_semantics_followup.md

 In the case at hand, it should be apparent now that, contrary to my initial impression, the CBH work is actually a bad example of why I don't find semantics all that engaging.
 But the discussion with Amir has led me to coin the term "pre-semantics".
 It's not a well-defined term yet, but I envision it as the most minimal semantics possible, the very first step in the interpretative pipeline.
+For instance, pre-semantics should not even be able to decide if the choice between universal and existential construal can affect the meaning of the given sentence, just like a parser simply provides all possible structures irrespective of whether they matter for semantics, prosody, or whatever.
-That's something I'll have to think more about.
+That's the general idea, at least, but I'll have to think more about it.